-If a cerulean warbler sings in a forest, and nobody is around to hear it, does it make a sound?
+If a wood thrush sings in a forest, and nobody is around to hear it, does it make a sound?

-Thanks to a collaborative effort led by the American Bird Conservancy, the Indiana University of Pennsylvania, and the University of Pittsburgh to deploy hundreds of audio recording units in Pennsylvania forests, we know the answer is yes.
+Thanks to a project to deploy hundreds of audio recording units in Pennsylvania forests, we know the answer is yes.

 But that’s not the question the researchers are trying to answer.